WavCaps: A ChatGPT-Assisted Weakly-Labelled Audio Captioning Dataset for Audio-Language Multimodal Research

 \subsection{Data Processing}

 Online-harvested raw descriptions are very noisy and thus cannot be directly used as captions.
 To address this issue, image captioning datasets, such as CC3M, and CC12M, have applied a series of complex filtering and transformation steps to process raw image-description pairs, including image-based filtering, text-based filtering, image and text-based filtering and text transformation.
-These processing steps are strict, and lead to a high discard rate that we cannot afford.
-In order to retain as much data as possible, we propose a three-stage processing pipeline by simplifying the filtering and transformation steps according to the characteristics of the harvested audio-descriptions pairs, as showing in Figure~\ref{fig:pipeline}.
+The processing steps are stringent, resulting in a significant discard rate that we cannot afford.
+In order to retain as much data as possible, we propose a three-stage processing pipeline by simplifying the filtering and transformation steps according to the characteristics of the harvested audio-description pairs, as shown in Figure~\ref{fig:pipeline}.

-\textbf{Pre-Filtering} We first apply minimal pre-filtering to remove undesirable data, such as descriptions do not present audio content.
+\textbf{Pre-Filtering.} Initially, we apply minimal pre-filtering to remove undesirable data, such as descriptions that do not pertain to audio content.
 The pre-filtering consists of audio-duration filtering and high-frequency text filtering.
 For audio-duration filtering, audio clips with a duration of less than one second are removed.
 This is mainly because short audio clips might not contain enough meaningful content and require extremely long padding during training.
-We only apply high-frequency text filtering to FreeSound data only.
-Because raw descriptions from BBC Sound Effects and SoundBible can be considered consistent with their corresponding audio content, and sound events labels in AudioSet strongly-labelled subset are annotated manually.
-For FreeSound data, we observe those high-frequency descriptions shared across audio clips are usually uploaded by the same user when uploading multiple audio clips at the same time, and are more likely to be unrelated to the audio content.
+We limit our high-frequency text filtering solely to data obtained from FreeSound.
+This is because the raw descriptions from BBC Sound Effects and SoundBible are generally considered to be consistent with their corresponding audio content, and the sound event labels in the AudioSet strongly-labelled subset are manually annotated.
+Regarding the FreeSound data, we have noticed that high-frequency descriptions that are shared across multiple audio clips are typically uploaded by the same user who uploads multiple clips simultaneously.
+These descriptions are more likely to be unrelated to the audio content.
 Therefore, we apply high-frequency text filtering to exclude descriptions that are shared by more than \num{5} audio clips.
-These two filtering steps have removed about \num{265000} data samples from FreeSound.
+These two filtering steps have removed about \num{265}k data samples from FreeSound.